 If you’re thinking about working from home more frequently, or if you’re considering letting some of your team members work from home, you can’t simply assume that working from home increases productivity (even if all the working from home productivity statistics seem to suggest it).
 It’s important to have some way to measure you and your employees’ productivity, so you can see how it’s affected by the most recent change.

 There are many tools you can use to do this, including task management and project management apps, if you use them.
 We have a whole post dedicated to ways to monitor employees working from home which is a great starting point.
+For more, see our big post with 77 remote work statistics and our list of the top essential tools for remote teams.

 But one of the most effective and easy ways to get started is to track your employee emails with an app like our own EmailAnalytics.
 With EmailAnalytics, you’ll be able to measure how many emails your employees are sending and receiving, their busiest times of day, their top senders and recipients, average email response times, and even how they manage cumbersome email threads.
 It’s an indication of workload, an assessment of their communicative efficiency, and an overview of their daily schedule, all in one.